passziff/2011-edition/README.md

 Early development.
 No public build is available yet.

 The first update, **Proper Progression Update**, is in development.
 Parts 1 and 2 are feature-complete for now.
-Part 3, **Go Go Gadgets!**, is in progress, with Crystal and the Spyglass complete for now.
+Part 3, **Go Go Gadgets!**, is in progress.
 Tested in singleplayer.
 Not tested in multiplayer.

 Current progress is tracked in [DEVLOG.md](DEVLOG.md).